qablet-academy/intro/docs/quickstart.md

 pip install qablet-basic
 ```

-### Example 1: Hello World
+### Example 1: Fixed Model

-This is a simple example of creating a zero coupon bond, and pricing it using a deterministic/fixed model.
+In this example we create a zero coupon bond, and price it using a deterministic/fixed model.

 ```
 import numpy as np